fauu/Kamite/README.md

 Kamite never sends your data through the network, with the following exceptions:

-* When `ocr.engine` is set to `mangaocr_online`, screenshots of portions of your screen are sent to a [Hugging Face Space][manga-ocr-hf-gg] for text recognition.
+* When `ocr.engine` is set to `mangaocr_online`, screenshots of portions of your screen are sent to a [Hugging Face Space][manga-ocr-hf] for text recognition.

 * When `ocr.engine` is set to `ocrspace`, screenshots of portions of your screen are sent to [OCR.space] for text recognition.